ylashin/spark-session-dotnetug/README.md

-# Presentation and material for Spark session at .net user group BNS
+# Presentation and material for Spark session at Brisbane .net user group

 ##Links: